WHY the name of this site.

-Wondering where the singing gecko part of the story is?
-You’ve arrived. 🙂
+Wondering where the Singing Gecko part of the story is?
+We’re here! 🙂

 A loud gecko.

-A loud gecko who, every night when I would crawl into bed to sleep, would make a horrible horrible noise, something like >rwaaaaak< >rwaaaak<.
+A loud gecko who, every night when I would settle into bed, would make a loud and horrible noise —> something like >rwaaaaaaaak< >rwaaaaaaaak< >rwaaaaaaak<.

-I saw it once and found it difficult to believe the sound came from such a tiny creature!
+I saw it just once, and couldn’t believe the giant sound came from such a tiny creature!

 This went on for weeks.
-Some nights I was almost in tears, “Please, please stop…” To no avail.
-During the day I would go online and lean on friends’ sympathy about the gecko, who soon became my daily news and source of humor.
-I even wrote one night in my journal, “I’m sure he’s here to teach me something if I let him.”
+Some nights I was awake in tears, pleading into the air, “Please, please stop…” to no avail.
+During the day I leaned on friends’ sympathy so hard that the gecko became daily news.
+I even wrote in my journal, “I’m sure he’s here to teach me something if I’ll just let him.”